All Episodes

 You know, we've got a new introduction.

-We do it on TV, and now we're starting it on radio, and we're calling it our fake news roundup.
+We do it on TV and now we're starting it on radio and we're calling it our fake news roundup.

 Listen to the introduction that we made because this is part of what I'm calling the cycle.

-It was sort of like nobody thought for themselves, and we're like here on an island trying to expose Frank Marshall Davis and the Alinsky disciple and the acorn activists and and hanging out, you know, uh in the church of GD America, uh, and he is like family to me, Reverend Wright, but I didn't know what this guy was thinking, and heirs and Doran, the unrepentant terrorists, and and who made up the core of who Obama was.
+And we're like here on an island trying to expose Frank Marshall Davis and the Alinsky disciple and the Acorn activists and hanging out, you know, in the church of GD America.

 Now we ended up being vindicated, but the rest of the country was in a trance.

-I spend hours, I don't know why, I'm fascinated for hours I spend watching the American Hero Channel and watching the History Channel and trying to understand evil.
+I spend hours, I don't know why, I'm fascinated for hours I spend watching the American Hero Channel and watching the history channel and trying to understand evil.

 It really is.

-And I watched these videos and I and you see the pictures of the people in the crowd, and they do their their sick, twisted evil Nazi salute, and you're saying, what's wrong with these people?
+And I watch these videos and you see the pictures of the people in the crowd and they do their sick, twisted, evil, Nazi salute.

 Wake up.